 Can CFA candidates use paper to work out exam answers during computer-based exams?

-Yes, writing materials will be provided for candidates to use during CBT exams.
+Yes, writing materials and scratch paper will be provided for CFA candidates in all levels to use during CBT exams.

-Procedures may vary across different test centers around the world, but most commonly 2 sheets of blank paper and pen were provided.
-Once you finish and need more, the proctors will take the used ones and replace them.
+Once you finish and need more paper, the proctors will take the used ones and replace them.

 Will CFA computer based testing results be instant?